Fact-checked against Services Australia — Concession and health care cards on 2026-04-25.

 - Not currently receiving most other concession-card-issuing payments (since those would already provide a card)

-The LIHCC provides similar benefits to the HCC in terms of PBS co-payments and Safety Net.
-State concessions vary — some states recognise the LIHCC for some of the same concessions as the HCC, others don’t.
+What you get is much the same as the HCC on the PBS and Safety Net side.
+State concessions are where it gets patchy: some states honour the LIHCC for the same concessions as the HCC, others don’t.

 The Pensioner Concession Card

-The Pensioner Concession Card (PCC) is issued to recipients of the Age Pension, the Disability Support Pension, and certain other pension-type payments.
-It’s typically the most generous concession card — both in terms of benefits and breadth of recognition.
+The Pensioner Concession Card (PCC) goes to people on the Age Pension, the Disability Support Pension, and certain other pension-type payments.
+Of all the cards, it’s usually the most generous – both for what it gets you and for how widely it’s recognised.

-Eligibility flows automatically from being on a qualifying pension.
-The Age Pension is covered in our broader retirement systems article and Centrelink-eligibility article.
+You don’t apply for it on its own.
+It flows automatically once you’re on a qualifying pension.
+The Age Pension itself comes up in our broader retirement systems article and our Centrelink-eligibility article.

 - Concessional PBS co-payments